-Despite recognition of the benefits of PA in HD prevention and progression, our study reveals low PA levels among HD individuals, even lower than the general Argentinean population.
-This underutilization may stem from various factors, including limited access, lack of social insurance, cost, and inadequate medical prescription.
-Despite study limitations, these findings underscore the importance of educating patients, families, clinicians, and neurologists about the multifaceted benefits of PA in HD, emphasizing the need for access and implementation of physical improved therapy interventions.
+Although benefits of PA in HD prevention and progression are well known, our study reveals low PA levels among HD individuals, even lower than the general Argentinean population.
+This underutilization may stem from various factors, including limited access, lack of social insurance, costs and inadequate medical prescription.
+Despite study limitations, these findings underscore the importance of educating patients, families, clinicians, and neurologists about the multifaceted benefits of PA in HD, emphasizing the need for improved access and implementation of physical therapy interventions.